jtvberg/StreamDock/README.md

  - There are also 3 quick search buttons: Popular films and TV shows that can be streamed and then 1 more for trending titles over the last week (but may not be on a stream service yet)

  NOTE: Some price of admission: to use search in the home screen you will need to enable 'show search' in the search settings and provide an API key.
 This requires you create a free account on TMDB and generate the v3 key.

+## Local File Support
+ You can now play local files in StreamDock.
+ - First turn on 'Show Library' feature in settings
+ - If you have a TMDB API key entered, StreamDock will attempt to find the title and add metadata as it adds the files to the home screen if you have 'Fetch Metadata' turned on
+ - You can also toggle poster/backdrop caching so the show up offline
+ - Add directories to scan (be sure to pick media type TV/Movie as this drives TMDB lookups)
+ - There are also options to rescan a directory on startup to see if anything new has been added
+ - On each directory entry there are options to rescan or completely refresh all files and metadata
+ - There are status symbols at the front of each directory entry to give you a status of file/metadata/errors for loads